Quantum-Informed Recursive Optimization#

 return new_graph, solutions, sign, exclusions

 As you might have noticed in the code above, we add the nodes that are included into (respective excluded from) the solution to a list solutions (exclusions).
-This allows us to directly recycle the QAOA code for the cost_operator, mixer and init_function of the original QAOA implementation with minor adjustments.
+This allows us to directly use the same ideas for the cost_operator, mixer and init_function of the original unconstrained QAOA theory with minor adjustments.

-Since we have to consider nodes that are already asigned to be in the solution set, or exluded from the algorithm, we do not want to apply these functions to said nodes.
-We therefore include some simple lines of code into the functions, for example in the qiro_RXMixer:
+Since we have to consider nodes that are already asigned to be in the solution set, or exluded from the algorithm, we do not want to apply cost_operator or mixer to said nodes.
+We therefore include some simple lines of code into the functions to take this into account, for example the if not-statement in the qiro_RXMixer:

 def qiro_RXMixer(solutions = [], exclusions = []):